junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean glances at his own watch.
 The fingers are not stopped -- they are moving, but they're moving pointlessly, they skip ahead then move back, they shiver at one point then suddenly start ticking again, then hesitate again.
 The watch has no idea about the time. *The time flux is scrambled.*

-"Any idea what's the worst thing could happen if you get touched by one of those again?"
+"Any idea what the worst thing could happen if you get touched by one of those again?"
 Dean tries to prepare for the worst.
 Maybe they can still try to make a run, the brutal force way.

 "Send you further back in time," Rory deadpans.
 "Why wouldn't they?"